What Is Knowledge Management?

 -

 Map knowledge flows: Use ONA to reveal source-to-destination routes.
 Who bridges silos?
-Who’s isolated?
+Whoβs isolated?
+Research from MIT Sloan’s network analysis research supports this approach.

 -